 Read Full Transcript:

-Hello and welcome to First Home Buyer Weekly News Podcast, Im Paige Estritori, its Tuesday 23 December 2025.
+Hello and welcome to the First Home Buyer Weekly News Podcast, Im Paige Estritori, and its Sunday, 22 March 2026.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.